Published July 31, 2019

 At Training.com.au, we currently offer 2 short courses that’ll give you the right skill set and knowledge to work in related fields that are similar to a Zoologists work.

-Both of the Zoology Certificates offer career outcomes that centre on assistant work to Zoo Keepers and Vets, or offer the communication skills and coursework needed to become a Wildlife Officer or Ranger.
+Both of the Zoology Certificates offer career outcomes that center on assistant work to Zoo Keepers and Vets, or offer the communication skills and coursework needed to become a Wildlife Officer or Ranger.

 There are plenty of short courses and certificates out there to complete if you don’t think a Zoologist job is exactly right for you, but know this field is your calling.